Skip to main content

 Audiology is the science of hearing and vestibular (balance) function.
 Audiology services provide a range of hearing tests for all ages (from birth upwards) and vestibular (balance) function testing.
 We also work with individuals giving rehabilitation for hearing difficulties in the form of hearing aids, information and advice, tinnitus management and help with balance problems.

-The Audiology Department at Blackpool Victoria Hospital is located in Area 1 of main outpatients, next to the ear, nose and throat clinic.
+The audiology department at Blackpool Victoria Hospital is located in Area 1 of main outpatients, next to the ear, nose and throat clinic.

 Paediatric consultant